sergiopvilar/gmail-filter-manager/README.md

 - `delete.txt`: list of emails that will be deleted
 - `archive.txt`: lisf of emails that will be ignored from the inbox and have the custom label applied

+The lists are expected to have one valid email per line.

 ### Updating Mail Lists

 It will be hard to keep your filters updated once you have imported everything, so in order to do that you can use